by April Ray | Career Development

 Mentorship – The event is packed with interactions with Young Professionals and Community Leaders alike who have experience in their respective fields.
 Participants will also have the opportunity learn about past their mentors past experiences or inquire about what to expect becoming a young professional.

-IMG_20160611_111818Mathew Gordon stated “The work doesn’t stop here, lets keep it going because there’s more work to be done!”
+Mathew Gordon stated “The work doesn’t stop here, lets keep it going because there’s more work to be done!”

-‪ULSDC Young Professionals wanted to provide developmental platform for young men ensuring a successful future and also donated 0 matching ties to The Blue Heart Foundation’s Youth program.
+ULSDC Young Professionals wanted to provide developmental platform for young men ensuring a successful future and also donated 0 matching ties to The Blue Heart Foundation’s Youth program.

 Special guest speakers and adult supporters whom really showed they care about our young men kudos!
 It was amazing to see so many organizations get behind such a worthy cause.
-Participating organizations included but IMG_20160611_111840are not limited to:
+Participating organizations included but are not limited to:

 Reality Changers